Isma1Huz/frontend-final-phase/README.md

 # Project Setup
 - Clone the repository: git clone [<repository-url>](https://github.com/Isma1Huz/frontend-final-phase/tree/Development)
-- Navigate to cloned repository.i.e cd final-project (Navigate to the location of the cloned repository on your local machine.)
+- Navigate to the cloned repository. i.e. cd final-project (Navigate to the location of the cloned repository on your local machine.)
 - Install dependencies: npm install
 - Activate environment:  npm start